KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

    }
 ```

-I like to say that if you expect an exception to happen, then it's not really an exception.
+I like to say that if you expect an exception to happen, then its not really an exception.
 So check your values and validate your conditions where you can.

 If you want to dive a little more into actual exception handling, I have an article on [everything you ever wanted to know about exceptions](/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know/?utm_source=blog&utm_medium=blog&utm_content=ifstatement).